dojo/docs/dojo/create.rst

 .. contents::
    :depth: 2

 A convenient DOM creation, manipulation and placement utility shorthand.
 It is designed to simplify the frequently used sequence of DOM manipulation: create a node, set attributes on it, and place it in the DOM.
-It can be used with existing nodes too, if you want assing new attributes and place them afterwards.
+It can be used with existing nodes too, if you want to assign new attributes and place it afterwards.

 To see this utility in context, read the `DOM Quick Start <quickstart/dom>`_ first.